 A Reverse Balsamic Negroni with Alison Roman’s Roasted Squash with Yogurt and Spiced, Butter Pistachios

 I’m not going to give you the recipe for the dish because I feel like you deserve your own copy of this cookbook.
 Might I suggest purchasing from your local bookstore?
 Instead of using citrus, the ‘tart part’ of this cocktail is a balsamic vinegar.
 It lends to the rich complexion that a Negroni typically takes on.
 This low ABV, session, Negroni doesn’t call for any hard spirit and only features bittersweet Aperol.
-Iconic Cranberry Thyme and Bitter Orange Tonic bring it all together for this very special Reserve Balsamic Negroni.
+Iconic Cranberry Thyme and Orange Blossom Tonic bring it all together for this very special Reserve Balsamic Negroni.

 Reverse Balsamic Negroni